cod-r/docker-k8s-course/kubernetes1/README.md

 ## Namespaces

 - Namespaces allow us to segregate resources
-- By default, kubectl will reffer to the namespace `default`
+- By default, kubectl will refer to the namespace `default`
-- Then we can use -n / --namespace with almost every kubectl command
+- Then we can use `-n` / `--namespace` with almost every kubectl command

 ```
 kubectl get namespaces